 This is a basic amigurumi doll that uses single crochet and double crochet stitches.
 The pattern includes photos for each major step of the process as well as written English instructions for the entire project.
 Each piece of the project is worked separately: head, body, legs, ears, and arms.
 These pieces are then assembled.
 The eyes are made from felt and adhered on.
-The finished doll measures about 5 inches when crocheted to the specifications of the pattern.
+The finished doll measures about five inches when crocheted to the specifications of the pattern.

 There is an additional part of the crochet pattern for the cloak that can be draped around the arms of the finished doll to give it a monk-like appearance.
 This is optional but sets the style of the doll.